 Business EthicsBack to Course Guide

-The course is designed to prepare undergraduate students to identify, analyze, and resolve ethical dilemmas commonly encountered in the business world.
-Emphasis is placed on a philosophical framework for making ethical decisions in the marketplace and workplace.
+The course is designed to prepare the undergraduate student to identify and analyze ethical dilemmas commonly encountered in the workplace while evaluating and assessing one’s own values and beliefs.
+Focus is placed on recognizing and resolving ethical dilemmas while learning ethical decision-making practices.
+Emphasis is placed on individual and corporate responsibility in making ethical decisions in the workplace.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN:

 - Assessing his/her own values, attitudes, and beliefs as a member of the workforce.

 - Discussing the nature of the corporation and its relationship to society.

 - Explaining consumer rights and how business practices affect consumers.

 - Understanding social responsibility and how business ethics is a part of social responsibility.

 - Analyzing the impact that laws and regulations have on ethical decisions made in conducting a business.

 - Discussing the impact of religion on ethical standards in the workplace and marketplace.